 Learn more: Mrs. Knight’s Smartest Artists

-First graders are just starting to move away from stick figures and into more advanced drawings.
+First graders are just starting to move away from stick figures and into more advanced drawing.
 Hit the link for a step-by-step tutorial that even little ones can follow with oil pastels.

 Learn more: Art Projects for Kids/Draw a Fox